niekvlessert/openmsx_tcl_vgm_export/README.md

 - Go to the console
 - Insert the required virtual sound cartridges (SCC must be in exta to make recording work).
 - Load your software/game
-- Start recording the VGM data using vgm_rec [filename] [AY8910 0/1] [YM2413 0/1] [Y8950 0/1] [YMF278B 0/1] [SCC 0/1].
+- Start recording the VGM data using vgm_rec.
+- Be careful; start the recording before the initialisation of the sound chips, this info needs to be logged as well!
-- Recordings will be stored in the OpenMSX home directory from the active user in a new subdirectory vgm_recordings
+- Recordings will be stored in the OpenMSX home directory from the active user in a subdirectory vgm_recordings
-- Some defaults are in place; without any arguments it will record to music.vgm with AY8910 and FM2413 enabled.
+- Some defaults are in place; without any arguments it will record to music0001.vgm with PSG and FMPAC enabled.
-- So if you want to record Moonsound music in test.vgm: vgm_rec test.vgm 0 0 0 1 0.
+- If music0001.vgm already existed it'll be music0002.vgm etc.
+- Enable different soundchips using tab completion: vgm_rec PSG FMPAC Y8950 Moonsound SCC
-- If you want to end the recording just type vgm_rec_end.
-This is required, without doing that the VGM file header won't be written.
+- If you want to end the active recording just type vgm_rec_end.
+This is required, without doing that the VGM file won't be written.
 - Play your file!
-- Be careful; start the recording before the initialisation of the sound chips, this info needs to be logged as well!
 - This just creates the raw VGM file, you need to split/compress/add tags/etc.

 # vgm_rec_next